2. Concepts

 2.2.
 Catalog

-A UBF Catalog is a file, separate to the Blueprint, which defines locations (URIs) for Resources that the Blueprint requires.
+A UBF Catalog is a file, separate to the Blueprint, which defines locations (URIs) for Resources that the Blueprint requires to execute.
 This should be used during runtime Blueprint execution to find Resources, so that they may be downloaded and used by Node Actions.
 Each Resource ID used in the Blueprint (See Resource Types) must have a corresponding object in the Catalog, otherwise that Resource will not be loaded at runtime.

 The motivation for separating Blueprints and Catalogs is to minimize the amount of duplicate Blueprints needed for a typical game experience.
 If two Blueprints have the same functionality, but require different resources (e.g. Instantiating a mesh in the scene - the functionality doesn't change, but the intended mesh may), then the same Blueprint should be used, but the Catalog can be swapped out.